MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-285-Debt-Collection-Authorities-Under-Debt-Collection-Improvement-Act-1996/subpart-A-Disbursing-Official-Offset/section-285.5.md

 (9) *Payment and disbursing officials have satisfied the obligation underlying the payment.* When an offset occurs, the debtor has received payment in full for the underlying obligation represented by the payment.
 Pursuant to 31 U.S.C.
 3716(c)(2)(A), neither the disbursing official nor the payment agency shall be liable for the amount of the offset on the basis that the underlying obligation was not satisfied.
 For example, if an agency certifies a payment to a Federal contractor for work completed or services provided, and that payment is offset to collect a delinquent debt that the contractor owes to another Federal agency, the contractor has been paid in full for its services.
 When the creditor agency credits the offset amount to the contractor's delinquent debt, the contractor has received full value for the services performed under the contract.

-(f) *Offset* - (1) *When offset occurs.* When a match occurs and all other requirements for offset under 31 U.S.C.
+(f) *Offset*—(1) *When offset occurs.* When a match occurs and all other requirements for offset under 31 U.S.C.
 3716(c), 3720A, and applicable regulations have been met, the disbursing official shall offset the payee's Federal payment to satisfy, in whole or part, the debt owed by the debtor.
 Offsets will continue until the debt, including any interest, penalties, and administrative costs, is paid in full or otherwise resolved to the satisfaction of the creditor agency.

 (2) *Offset amount.* (i) Except as otherwise provided in 31 CFR 285.4(e) and 285.7(g) (addressing centralized offset of certain Federal benefit payments and salary payments, respectively), the disbursing official shall offset the lesser of: